AgenaTrader/AgenaScript-documentation/sources/keywords.md

 Print("Short entry !!!");
 ```

-## CurrentBar
+## ProcessingBarIndex
 ### Description
-Current bar is a method of indexing bars used in the OnBarUpdate() method.
+Current bar is a method of indexing bars used in the OnCalculate() method.
 If a chart contains 500 bars and an indicator is to be calculated on the basis of these, then AgenaTrader will begin calculating from the oldest bar.
 The oldest bar receives the number 0.
-Once the calculation for this bar has been completed, the OnBarUpdate() method is called up for the next bar, which in turn receives the number 1.
+Once the calculation for this bar has been completed, the OnCalculate() method is called up for the next bar, which in turn receives the number 1.
 This continues until the last bar, which receives a value of 500.

 ### Parameter
 none